leaftwo-bai/simple-live-android/SIGNING.md

 1. Push to GitHub
 2. Wait for GitHub Actions to complete
-3. Download `simple-live-debug.apk` artifact
+3. Download either APK artifact:
+   - `simple-live-debug.apk` - For debugging
+   - `simple-live-release.apk` - Optimized version (recommended)
 4. Install and use immediately ✅

-No signing setup needed for development!
+**No keystore setup needed!
+No secrets!
+No signing steps!
+Just works!** 🎉